 We also collect service fees in the form of commissions and general agent fees by selling policies issued by third-party insurance companies.
+We also collect management fees in connection with our management of the Reciprocal Exchanges.
 We do not bear insurance underwriting risk with respect to these policies.
 Commission income and general agent fees are recognized, net of an allowance for estimated policy cancellations, at the date the customer is initially billed or as of the effective date of the insurance policy, whichever is later.
 The allowance for estimated third-party cancellations is periodically evaluated and adjusted as necessary.